Check Out This Delicious Mango Margarita Cupcake Recipe!

 1 medium mango

 3. Add egg yolks, one at a time, mixing well after each egg.

-4. Using a zester, micro-plane or fine grater – zest lime into batter.
+4. Using a zester, micro-plane or fine grater – zest lime into the batter.
 Add tequila.

 6. In a separate bowl, beat egg whites with a pinch of salt until stiff but not dry then gently fold eggs into the batter.

 7a.
 If you’re going to use fresh mangoes, very carefully peel your mango using a small paring knife, dice the mangoes very finely.
 (This should yield about a cup)